MideTechnology/endaq-device/docs/endaq/quickstart.rst

 ===============
 An enDAQ ``.IDE`` recording file can be used to create a 'virtual' version of the recorder that created it.
 This provides an easy way to retrieve information about the device and how it was configured.
+Virtual devices can not be commanded.

 .. code-block:: python